Ohio Asbestos Attorney

 Former workers in Ohio and Kentucky steel plants may have been exposed to asbestos materials, and as a result may develop related lung diseases, including deadly conditions such as pulmonary fibrosis, asbestosis, lung cancer and mesothelioma.
+Steel plant asbestos illnesses are not uncommon.

 In the past, several medical studies have warned that workers in the metal and steel industry are at an increased risk for developing dangerous asbestos-related diseases.
 Health agencies around the world have called steel mill workers a “high-risk work group” because of the dangerous work conditions associated with the industry.